-If you, or someone else, has recently applied a ceramic coating to your car, you will (or at least should..!) want to look after it.
+If you have recently had a ceramic coating applied to your car, you will (or at least should..!) want to look after it.
 As convenient as it may be, don’t be tempted by a hand car wash.
 Putting the effort in to clean your ceramic coated car yourself will pay you back with an awesome shine and less swirls!

 Follow this step-by-step instruction on how to clean your ceramic coated car.
 There are only a few steps to take but they are worth following properly.